Noble House (miniseries): Synopsis

 Another subplot refers to Chinese espionage in then British-controlled Hong Kong.
-Brian Kwok (Lim Kay Tong) is a very professional and loyal Superintendent working for Hong Kong’s police expected to become Assistant Commissioner in a few years, and is part of the police team investigating John's kidnapping.
+Brian Kwok (Lim Kay Tong) is a very professional and loyal Superintendent working for Hong Kong's police expected to become Assistant Commissioner in a few years, and is part of the police team investigating John's kidnapping.
 While investigating the kidnapping, Superintendent Robert Armstrong (Gordon Jackson), a close friend of Brian, discovers a picture of Brian and his mother that was taken in mainland China not long ago.
 Since there is no official travel information that Brian ever visited China, Armstrong and the Commissioner soon conclude that Brian is a Chinese spy, and then arrest and torture him.
-The Chinese government learns about this situation, and Tip Tok-Toh tells the Tai-Pan that his childhood friend Tsu-Yan (Ric Young), now the Chairman of China Great Wall International Trust Corporation, would like to meet him in Beijing.
-Dunross flies a few hours later to Beijing hoping to get the funds he desperately needs.
-In their meeting, Tsu-Yan tells Dunross (who is one of the most powerful businessmen in Hong Kong and knows the Governor) that in exchange for a $300 million-dollar credit line to Struan's, Dunross must secure the release of Brian and his safe return to China.
-Right after his return to Hong Kong, the Tai-Pan meets the Governor and basically tells him that there could be catastrophic economic consequences for Hong Kong if China decides not to financially support the island anymore, and that for that not to happen China is only asking that the Governor frees Brian.
-The Governor makes it clear that he considers Dunross’ statement blackmail, but it is implied that he also understands very well that Hong Kong really depends on China's financial support.
+The Chinese government learns about this situation, and Tip Tok-Toh tells the tai-pan that his childhood friend Tsu-Yan (Ric Young), now the Chairman of China Great Wall International Trust Corporation, would like to meet him in Beijing.
+Dunross flies to Beijing a few hours later, hoping to get the funds he desperately needs.
+In their meeting, Tsu-Yan tells Dunross (who is one of the most powerful businessmen in Hong Kong and knows the governor) that in exchange for a $300 million-dollar credit line to Struan's, Dunross must secure the release of Brian and his safe return to China.
+Right after his return to Hong Kong, the tai-pan meets the governor and basically tells him that there could be catastrophic economic consequences for Hong Kong if China decides not to financially support the island anymore, and that for that not to happen, China is only asking that the governor frees Brian.
+The governor makes it clear that he considers Dunross's statement blackmail, but it is implied that he also understands very well that Hong Kong really depends on China's financial support.